Zhao Ziyang: Aftermath

 After the fourth plenum of the 13th Central Committee on 23–24 June, Zhao was dismissed from all his positions.
 The plenum praised Zhao for his economic reforms, but accused him of "[making] the mistake of supporting the turmoil and splitting the party", and that he had "unshirkable responsibilities for the development of the turmoil".
 Zhao was subsequently placed under house arrest, but was allowed to maintain his party membership.
 Following Zhao's dismissal, Jiang Zemin replaced Zhao as General Secretary of the CCP and successor of Deng Xiaoping.
 Over thirty ministers were dismissed as Zhao loyalists, and Zhao was widely criticized in the Chinese media.
-In the end, mentioning his name in the media was severely restricted, and he was airbrushed from photographs and deleted from textbooks.
+In the end, mentioning his name in the media was severely restricted, and he was edited out of photographs and deleted from textbooks.

 Zhao's rival, Li Peng, later accused Zhao of fomenting the Tiananmen Protests exclusively for political gain.
 According to Li, "Zhao liaised with Bao Tong immediately after his arrival in Beijing (from Pyongyang).
 Bao gathered some other of Zhao's supporters to hash out the situation.
 They feared that Zhao's political future was at stake: Zhao did not succeed in [managing] the economy, was not stellar politically, does not have a power base of his own, and his son was suspected of illegal business dealings.
 As such, it was likely that Zhao would become the 'scapegoat' of the student movement.
 These advisors suggested to Zhao that he maintain distance with Deng Xiaoping [and] attempt to win the people's hearts in order to save himself; there were no other options."
 Because Zhao was never formally charged with any wrongdoing, it cannot be known what evidence Li had to support his claims.